JaakkoRE/Extended-tic-tac-toe-AI/Documentation/Implementation documentation.md

 ### MinMax
 MinMax generates children of all possible GameStatuses.
 At first it generates a amount of boards then from that board configuration a-1 boards.<br>
 This continues until depth p is reached so the Memory requirement is O((a!/(a-p)!)S)=O((a!/(a-p)!)a)=O(a!/(a-p)!)
+### HashMap and ArrayList
+ArrayList and Hashmaps memory requirements are O(n)
+## Time complexity
+### Board and GameStatus
+- Boards board setup, copying, string generation, hash generation time complexities are O(a), the rest are constants
+- GameStatus victorychecks are O(a)=c (worst case for example, 1 height 4 length, 4 victory length board: x,x,x,x)
+- GameStatus checkAll is O(ac)=O(a^2), realistically this worst case is rarely reached.
+- Other Gamestatus method time complexities are constants.
 ## Flaws
 - HashMap implementation is still flawed, reduces performance.
 - The AI assumes that the other player plays like the AI (min max algorithm) so if there is a way for the opponent to win, all moves are all as bad since the opponent can win from any move.
 (AI still tries to win as fast as possible or to lose as fast as possible)